 ED summons Air Asia CEO Fernandes, other executives in PMLA case

-The Enforcement Directorate (ED) has summoned senior executives of Air Asia including CEO Tony Fernandes next week for questioning in connection with a money laundering case, officials said on Thursday.
+The Enforcement Directorate (ED) has summoned senior executives of Air Asia, including its CEO Tony Fernandes, next week for questioning in a money laundering case, officials said on Thursday.
 The agency had registered a case under the Prevention of Money Laundering Act (PMLA) against the airline and its officials in 2018.

-Officials said while Fernandes has been summoned on January 20, few others from the current and past management have also been asked to depose for questioning in the following days.
-The executives have also been asked to bring along certain case-related documents when they appear so that probe in the case can be taken forward, they said.
+The officials said while Fernandes has been summoned here on January 20, a few others from the airline's current and past management have also been asked to depose before it for questioning in the following days.
+The executives have also been asked to bring along with them certain case-related documents when they appear before the ED so that the probe into the case can be taken forward, they said.

-The allegation pertains to Air Asia officials and others allegedly trying to manipulate government policies through corrupt means to get international licence for its Indian venture Air Asia India Limited.
-CBI had alleged that Venkataramanan was lobbying in the government to secure mandatory approvals, some of them through "non-transparent means", including the then Foreign Investment Promotion Board (FIPB) clearance, No Objection Certificate and the attempt for removal or modification of 5/20 rule.
+The allegations pertain to Air Asia officials and others of trying to manipulate government policies through corrupt means to get international licence for its Indian venture Air Asia India Limited.
+The CBI had alleged that Venkataramanan was lobbying in the government to secure mandatory approvals, some through "non-transparent means".

-It is alleged that to be eligible for international operations, the company was required to have five years of experience and fleet of 20 aircraft as per 5/20 rule.
-The company is yet to get international flying permit.
+The approvals included the Foreign Investment Promotion Board's (FIPB) clearance and no objection certificate from the government, it said, alleging that an attempt was made for removal or modification of the 5/20 Rule.
+To be eligible for international operations, the company had to have five years of experience and a fleet of 20 aircraft as per the Rule.
+The company is yet to get an international flying permit.

-Fernandes wanted it to fly internationally from the day of getting flying permit granted in May, 2014, the CBI complaint had alleged.
-He and his local Indian partner Tata Sons through their nominee Venkatramanan would lobby in government to get all approvals including FIPB clearance and amend or removal of existing 5/20 rule for international operations, the CBI alleged.
+Fernandes wanted the airline it to operate internationally from the day of getting the flying permit, the CBI complaint had said.
+He and his local Indian partner Tata Sons through their nominee Venkatramanan would lobby in the government to get all approvals, including FIPB clearance, and amend or remove the existing 5/20 Rule for international operations, it alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)